What about X̱wi7x̱wa is special?

-- it is often looked to as a leader in Indigenous Academic Librarianship in the province and the country
+- it is often looked to as a leader in Indigenous Academic Librarianship in British Columbia, Canada and internationally

 - its staff, services, and collections are key drivers that support the UBC Aboriginal Strategic plan and Indigenous initiatives in UBC Library’s strategic plan